-Conductor Arthur W. McQuaide, badge No. 7768, is complimented by Mrs. E. Scholz, 4517 N. Karlov Avenue, for the clearness with which ing a man of that type in the service.
+Conductor Arthur W. McQuaide, badge No. 7768, is complimented by Mrs. E. Scholz, 4517 N. Karlov Avenue, for the clearness with which he calls his stops.

 Conductor Thomas Petersen, badge No. 6136, of North Avenue, is warmly thanked by Mrs. David J. Frey, Jr., 1659 S. Harding Avenue, for his consideration to a lady passenger accompanied by a small child and infant in arms.
 Conductor Petersen assisted the mother by carrying the baby from the car to the curb and Mrs. Frey congratulates the Company on having a man of that type in the service.